jobrunr/website/content/en/documentation/background-methods/dashboard.md

 ---
 JobRunr includes a built-in dashboard which gives helpful insights into your background job methods.
 The dashboard allows you to see and control any aspect of background job processing - you have a detailed view on any exception that occurred and you can see the complete background job history.

 By default, it is available on the following url: [http://localhost:8000](http://localhost:8000).
-Off-course, this is configurable:
+Of course, this is configurable:

 __Using fluent configuration__
 <figure>